Watchmaker Glossary

 Tachometer

-Instrument for measuring speeds.
-In watchmaking, sports counter or chronograph equipped with a divided dial which allows the speed to be read in km/h or another unit.
+Speed measuring instrument.
+In watchmaking, sports counter or chronograph equipped with a divided dial which allows speed to be read in km/h or another unit.

 Termination

-Operation which consists of assembling and checking all the parts of the watch.
+Operation which consists of assembling and controlling all parts of the watch.

-Independent workshop or independent watchmaker reassembling all or part of the watch on behalf of an estab- lisher or a manufacturer who gives it the spare parts to be assembled.
+Independent workshop or independent watchmaker reassembling all or part of the watch on behalf of a maker or manufacturer who provides it with the spare parts to assemble.

 Stamp

-Term used to refer to the bells in watches and chiming clocks.
+Term used to refer to bells in watches and striking clocks.

 Draw